 Here are the 2024 Grammy Award winners

-The complete list of nominees of the 66th annual Grammy Awards, as presented on Sunday, Feb.
+The complete list of nominees and winners presented at the 66th Grammy Awards Sunday, Feb.
 4, 2024, is below.
-Winners (noted in bold below) will be updated throughout the ceremony.
+Winners are noted in bold below.

 1. Record Of The Year